nodejs/node/COLLABORATOR_GUIDE.md

 changing error messages in any way, altering expected timing of an event (e.g. moving from sync to async responses or vice versa), and changing the non-internal side effects of using a particular API.

+Purely additive changes (e.g. adding new events to EventEmitter implementations, adding new arguments to a method in a way that allows existing code to continue working without modification, or adding new properties to an options argument) are handled as semver-minor changes.

+Note that errors thrown, along with behaviors and APIs implemented by dependencies of Node.js (e.g. those originating from V8) are generally not under the control of Node.js and therefore *are not directly subject to this policy*.
+However, care should still be taken when landing updates to dependencies when it is known or expected that breaking changes to error handling may have been made.
+Additional CI testing may be required.

+#### Breaking Changes and Deprecations

 With a few notable exceptions outlined below, when backwards incompatible changes to a *Public* API are necessary, the existing API *must* be deprecated